pawjwp/MEDENTManual/docs/source/configuring-medent.rst

 #.
 If using multiple monitors, **select** if you want to position sessions on the current monitor or all monitors
 #.
 There will now be a number of options to arrange sessions

-   #. *Make same size* sets all windows to the size of the current window
+   a. *Make same size* sets all windows to the size of the current window

-   #. *Gather windows* moves all windows to the location of the current window
+   b. *Gather windows* moves all windows to the location of the current window

-   #. *Maximize all* sets all windows to fill the screen
+   c. *Maximize all* sets all windows to fill the screen

-   #. *Cascade* arranges all windows in a stack, with each slightly offset from the last
+   d. *Cascade* arranges all windows in a stack, with each slightly offset from the last

-   #. *Horizontal stack* sizes and arranges the windows on top of one another in columns
+   e. *Horizontal stack* sizes and arranges the windows on top of one another in columns

-   #. *Vertical stack* sizes and arranges the windows on top of one another in rows
+   f. *Vertical stack* sizes and arranges the windows on top of one another in rows

-   #. *Tile* sizes and arranges the windows in columns and rows
+   g. *Tile* sizes and arranges the windows in columns and rows

 Sidebar Options
 ---------------